Holiday Schedule FAQs

 Q: What will the holiday schedule be this year?

 A. The holiday schedule will run from the first shift on Wednesday, Dec.
 24, 2014 through Thursday, Jan.
 1, 2015.
 During that time all nonessential operations will be closed at all Kent State campuses.
 Eligible classified and unclassified employees will receive paid leave for any regularly scheduled work time from Dec.
-26, 29, 30 and 31 (referred to as additional days in the following questions).
+26 through Dec.
+31 (referred to as additional days in the following questions).
 The paid leave is in addition to the paid holidays of Dec.
 24, 25 and Jan.
-1. Normal business operations will resume with the start of the first shift on Thursday, Jan.
+1. Normal business operations will resume with the start of the first shift on Friday, Jan.
 2.

 Q: Does this mean the university will be closed between Christmas and New Year's?

 A: All nonessential operations will be closed at all Kent State locations.
 In early December HR will publish a list of departments and their status during the holiday schedule.

 Q: Is the holiday schedule for all Kent State locations?

 A: Yes, including the College of Podiatric Medicine and the Regional Academic Center at Twinsburg.